Fitch Affirms Adriatic Slovenica at IFS 'BBB-'; KD Group at IDR 'BB'; Outlooks Stable

 core insurance and asset management businesses.
 Fitch expects

-As around two thirds of the group's assets are held in Slovenian
+As around two thirds of the group's invested assets are held in

 write-downs on Slovenian banks led to investment losses of